Information transmission and signal permutation in active flow networks: Introduction

-Here, we explore these questions theoretically by focusing on quasi-incompressible active flow networks (AFNs) that can be realized with dense suspensions of bacteria~\cite{2016Wioland_NPhys,2016Wioland_NJP} or other types of natural or engineered microswimmers~\cite{2008Walther_SM,2012Sanchez_Nature,Bricard2013_Nature,2017Wueaal}.
+Here, we explore these questions theoretically by focusing on quasi-incompressible active flow networks (AFNs) that can be realised with dense suspensions of bacteria~\cite{2016Wioland_NPhys,2016Wioland_NJP} or other types of natural or engineered microswimmers~\cite{2008Walther_SM,2012Sanchez_Nature,Bricard2013_Nature,2017Wueaal}.
 In contrast to voltage-driven electric~\cite{1949Shannon} or pressure-driven microfluidic~\cite{Prakash832,Fuerstman828} circuits, material and information transport in AFNs is facilitated by the conversion of chemical energy into kinetic energy~\cite{2013Marchetti_Review,2016Wioland_NJP,2013Buttinoni_PRL} at the level of the microscopic constituents, such as bacteria~\cite{2016Wioland_NJP} or Janus particles~\cite{2008Walther_SM}, which can carry information individually or collectively.
 Building on a mathematical correspondence with discrete spin-ice vertex models~\cite{2016Woodhouse_PNAS}, we will investigate the similarities and differences between the propagation of input signals through internally driven active and externally driven passive flow networks for different lattice geometries.
 This analysis shows that topological constraints intrinsic to incompressible AFNs enable more robust information flow than in comparable passive networks.
-In the second part, we will demonstrate how bulk topological defects in AFN lattices can be detected holographically from input--output correlations and can be utilized to realize specific permutation groups.
+In the second part, we will demonstrate how bulk topological defects in AFN lattices can be detected holographically from input--output correlations---that is, from boundary flows alone without any observation of the bulk---and can be utilised to realise specific permutation groups.
 In doing so, we will establish a fundamental connection between active matter flows in complex topologies and the Cayley graph structure of permutation groups.
 We conclude by showing how these ideas can be extended to general random graphs to achieve more efficient signal coding.
-These results will lay the conceptual foundation for the implementation of encryption and mixing strategies using active matter-based devices.